prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/dash-hardware.md

 Evan Duffield of Dash makes this comparison:

+<blockquote><p>
 Three people are sitting at a table.
 Each person takes out their wallet.
 Each wallet has two 10 dollar bills.
 All three people set their two 10 dollar bills on the table, and they all turn around.
 A fourth guy comes around, and mixes up all of the 10 dollar bills.
 Then, everyone turns around and takes two ten dollar bills back.
-What allows this to happen is something called the [Master Node.](http://dashmasternode.org/what-is-a-masternode/){:target="_blank"}
+What allows this to happen is something called the [Master Node.](http://dashmasternode.org/what-is-a-masternode/){: target="_blank"}</p></blockquote>

 ## Fungibility of Dash